St Catherine’s Day, Torture Victim & Patroness of the Catherine Wheel, November 25th

 (Wikipedia: Robert William Billings and John Le Keux: The Churches of London by George Godwin (1839))

 There are several Churches in London dedicated to St Catherine or St Katherine, dedicated to St Catherine of Alexandria.
 The one in Coleman Street, rebuilt by Christopher Wren and his team, was demolished in the 1920s.
 There was a Chapel to St Catherine at Westminster Abbey (c1160), the ruins of which are visible in St Catherine’s Garden.
-I would guess that St Katherine’s Dock and St Katherine’s Cree Church are also so dedicated, but cannot as yet find a dedication for either.
+I am sure that St Katherine’s Dock and St Katherine’s Cree Church are also so dedicated, but cannot as yet find a dedication for either.
+Katherine of Aragorn was patron of the Royal Foundation of St Katherines’ which gives its name to the Dock.

 Ruins of Chapel of St Catherine, Westminster Abbey

 First published on 25th November 2022.
-Revised and republished 25th November 2023
+Revised and republished 25th November 2023 and 2024

 St Clements Day, the Blacksmith’s Holiday, the Early Church, Lydia and Wickham Day November 23rd